Woman walking with a backpack on a mountain path, symbolizing the invisible burdens and mental load leaders often carry.

 Why Time Management Won’t Lighten Your Mental Load

-Many people say, “I just need better time management.”
+One of the most common things I hear in coaching conversations is, “I just need better time management.”
 However, beneath that lies a deeper truth:

 “I feel overwhelmed, guilty, behind, and somehow both too needed and not needed enough.”